 Training:

-• Don’t leave puppy under a 1 year old outside by its self, as it can get easily bored if left alone and can dig holes in the ground, fall in the pool, chew the deck, the grill…
+• Don’t leave the puppy under a 1 year old outside by its self, as it can get easily bored if left alone and can dig holes in the ground, fall in the pool, chew the deck, the grill…

 • Don’t let the puppy roam freely in every room of the house before he is potty trained, as accidents can happen.
 (Usually the first weeks/first month let him stay in rooms with no carpet so mistakes can easy be cleaned up)